-EOMORES aims to develop new highly efficient commercial services for operational inland and coastal ecological water quality monitoring.
-Inland and coastal water bodies constitute essential components of ecology and biodiversity, they buffer climate change and influence many aspects of the economy (recreation, fisheries) and human welfare (e.g. drinking water supply).
-EOMORES will develop fully-automated commercial, reliable and sustainable services based on the integration of

-Earth observation (Sentinel 1, 2 and 3), in situ monitoring using optical in-situ sensors with integrated GNSS positioning, and ecological modeling.
-The validated data from these components will be flexibly combined into higher-level products to fit the users' information needs.
-Three service concepts are envisaged: 1) operational water quality monitoring and forecasting for operational water management, 2) implementation of validated EO-based water quality indicators for WFD and other reporting and 3) historic compilation of data for specific ecological analysis.
-IREA's activities will address the implementation of the satellite data processing system, particularly for Italian study cases (Lake Trasimeno and the subalpine lakes of Lombardy).
-Three main types of services are provided: 1) continuous water quality monitoring and quality status forecast for water resource management; 2) implementation of water quality indicators based on EO data for the

-Water Framework Directive implementation, 3) creation of historical archives both from EO data (eg MERIS) and ecological models for long-term ecological analysis.
+The EOMORES project aims to develop new highly efficient commercial services for monitoring the water quality of lake and lagoon aquatic ecosystems and coastal areas.
+EOMORES will develop fully automated, reliable and sustainable commercial services based on the integration of different Earth observation systems, including images of ESA Sentinel 1, 2 and 3 sensors, in situ monitoring with optical sensors and products derived from ecological modeling.
+The validated data of these components will be flexibly combined into higher-level products to meet the information needs of different types of users.
+The activity of IREA will address the implementation of the satellite data processing system in particular for the Italian case studies (Lake Trasimeno and the subalpine lakes of Lombardy).
+Three main types of services are envisaged: 1) continuous monitoring of water quality and quality status forecast for the operational management of water resources, 2) implementation of water quality indicators based on EO data for the application of the Water Framework Directive, 3) creation of historical archives both from EO data (eg MERIS) and from ecological models for long-term ecological analysis.